Stantheman/TheyAreHunted/README.md

  * LWP::UserAgent
  * JSON

+If you're using Debian or Ubuntu, you can install the required package with this line:

+    sudo apt-get install libmp3-tag-perl libwww-perl libjson-perl

-You can install these using your favorite method to install perl modules.
+Alternatively, you can install these using your favorite method to install perl modules.
 If you don't have a favorite method, try cpanm:

     curl -L http://cpanmin.us | perl - --sudo App::cpanminus
 	cpanm --sudo MP3::Tag LWP::UserAgent JSON